PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Experiments

 \section{Experiments}

-In this section, we confirm our theorems experimentally.
-First, we confirm that the computational complexity of PCF Learned Sort is $\mathcal{O}(n \log \log n)$ for both synthetic and real data.
-Then, we conduct experiments with various parameter settings and experimentally confirm \cref{thm: pcf divide success prob}, a lemma that bounds the probability of bucketing failure and is an important lemma to guarantee the expected computational complexity of PCF Learned Sort.
+In this section, we empirically validate our theoretical results.
+First, in \cref{sec: Computational Complexity of PCF Learned Sort}, we confirm that the complexity of PCF Learned Sort is $\mathcal{O}(n \log \log n)$ for both synthetic and real datasets.
+Then, in \cref{sec: Confirmation of pcf divide success prob}, we conduct experiments with various parameter settings and empirically confirm \cref{thm: pcf divide success prob}, a lemma that bounds the probability of bucketing failure and plays a crucial role in guaranteeing the expected complexity of PCF Learned Sort.
+Finally, in \cref{sec: experiments on sorting time}, we present from sorting time measurements.